msgpo/subnet/README.md

 Library for comparing and calculating IPv6 and IPv4 subnets.

-This library used [node-netmask](https://github.com/rs/node-netmask) for the IPv4 calculations.
+This library uses [node-netmask](https://github.com/rs/node-netmask) for the IPv4 calculations.

 THIS LIBRARY IS A WORK IN PROGRESS.
 DO NOT USE IT YET.

 # Notes on IPv6 anycast